What is the SBA 504 Loan Program?

 Here’s a look at some of the things you can use an SBA 504 loan for:

-Purchasing a building.
 If your business is expanding into a new location, the funds from the SBA 504 can help.
 Any costs associated with the buying an existing building can be covered by the SBA 504 loan.

-Acquiring or improving land.
 You can purchase land with the SBA 504, and make certain improvements specified by the SBA, such as street improvements, parking lots, landscaping, and utilities.

-New construction.
 Renovations that modernize existing buildings are included in new construction, as is everything typically associated with new construction.
 Elevators, fire systems, security, bay doors, and any special requirements for your businesses physical location can be included in the SBA 504 loan terms.

 SBA 504 Loan Structure and Limits

 Land and real estate projects benefit from the fixed interest rate of the 504 loan.
 Also, the SBA sets a fixed down payment requirement of 10%, which makes the borrower contribution to a project’s cost clear.
-The term you can expect for land and real estate loans is up to 20 years.
+The term you can expect for land and real estate loans is up to 25 years.

-What is a Certified Development Company?
+What Is a Certified Development Company?

 Non-profit organizations that meet SBA criteria can apply to become Certified Development Companies (CDCs) that promote economic development in the regions they serve.
 The SBA certifies and regulates CDCs nationwide, and over 260 CDCs operate in the United States.